MSanjaySharma/URL_SHORTENER/README.md

 ### Usage

 Pre-req:
 MongoDB atlas URI or local installation of MONGODB.
-Change URI accordingly in env file
+Change URI accordingly in env file and files where these variables are used.

 - Start the app
 ```